 - Additional Duties of Customs (commonly known as CVD)

-- The following taxes currently levied by the state would be subsumed with the introduction of GST-
+The following taxes currently levied by the state have been absorbed with the introduction of GST-

 - Central Sales Tax